2021 year in review: How disruption led to digital transformation

 Omnichannel retail: Everything, anywhere, all the time

 A lot of retail sector data has been gathered in the past 18 months and it’s clear that online shopping levels will not go back down to where they were before the pandemic.
 But it’s not really the volume of e-commerce that is the story for 2021 – it’s the shopping experience as a whole.
-In 2020, for your store to survive, it had to offer smooth online ordering and fast, flexible fulfilment and delivery options.
+In 2020, for your store to survive, it had to offer smooth online ordering and fast, flexible fulfillment and delivery options.
 If these choices weren’t available, you simply didn’t have any customers.

 More than one-third of Americans have made omnichannel features such as buying online for in-store pickup part of their regular shopping routine since the pandemic, and nearly two-thirds of those individuals plan to continue.

-In 2021, as consumers return to brick-and-mortar shops, they still want all the micro-fulfilment choices that they get online – only they want them to seamlessly integrate with their in-store experiences as well.
+In 2021, as consumers return to brick-and-mortar shops, they still want all the micro-fulfillment choices that they get online – only they want them to seamlessly integrate with their in-store experiences as well.
 For example, if a shopper tries on an item in the store, they want to be able to scan it and add it to an online cart, so they can look at it later.
 Finally, if they end up returning that item, they don’t want to drive all the way back to the store – they want to choose to have it picked up or to drop it off at a choice of logistics providers within blocks of their home.

 Shoppers have wanted this degree of flexibility for a long time.
 But once again, it was the pandemic that helped to accelerate many of the e-commerce technologies driving the complex omnichannel demands we’ve seen emerge in 2021.